theTrine333/theTrine333/README.md

 ## 🌱 About Me

 I enjoy learning and exploring new technologies.
-I am particularly interested in [Python-Kivy and PyQT5].
-Besides coding, I also love solving any mind needed problems.
+I am particularly interested in `Python-Kivy`,`PyQT5`, `React-Native` and others.
+Besides coding, I also love solving any mind bending problems.

 ## 📚 Education